neisburak/dotnet-ef-core/README.md

 }
 ```

-Then the result of the view can be accessed via `ProductsByCategories` property like below.
+`HasNoKey` method is used, which is useful when the View does not return a primary key and it is not desirable to track entities.
+The result of the `ProductByCategory` view can be accessed via `ProductsByCategories` property like below.
 Also you can filter the result, and specified conditions will filter the view.
-Note that the 'HasNoKey' method is used, which is useful when the View does not return a primary key and it is not desirable to track entities.

 ```
 var products = context.ProductsByCategories.ToList();